 Twitter users can activate the option to add image descriptions in the settings accessibility.
 Clicking the ‘compose image descriptions’ enables the addition of explanation for any images in a tweet.
 For Instagram, users’ descriptions are added to uploads, and screen-readers can read them out.

 Most people believe that visual content is equally important as written content, but people with visual impairment depend on descriptions.
 According to research, bloggers can reach visually impaired individuals by adding captions to images used in their blogs.
-Again, people with visual impairment rely on the screen reader to read the blog’s descriptions on their phone or computer.
+Again, persons with visual impairment rely on the screen reader to read the blog’s descriptions on their phone or computer.

 4. Don’t assume anything